-- 4.6.8 In 2019, Southampton Airport served a total of 1.78 million passengers compared with 1.99 million passengers in 2018, 2.06 million passengers in 2017 and 1.94 million passengers in 2016 travelling to over 30 destinations within the UK and Europe. - 4.6.9 The airline Flybe which operated up to 95% of flights from the airport entered into administration in March 2020.
-This means that passenger numbers using the airport will be greatly reduced until such time a new operator becomes established.
-A large reduction in future passenger numbers is also possible because of the nationwide lockdown which came into force on 23 March 2020 due to the Covid-19 pandemic.
+- 4.6.7 In 2020, Southampton Airport served a total of just 296,094 passengers due to the onset of the Covid-19 pandemic and associated travel restrictions.
+This compares with 1.78 million passengers in 2019, 1.99 million passengers in 2018, 2.06 million passengers in 2017 and 1.94 million passengers in 2016. - 4.6.8 The airline Flybe which operated up to 95% of flights from the airport entered into administration in March 2020.
+Whilst passenger numbers have dropped sharply due to the Covid-19 related travel restrictions, the airport has signalled its intentions for continued future growth once the pandemic subsides with a planning application for a runway extension which Full Council granted a resolution to permit on 10 April 2021.